jeffdoolittle/DbTransmogrifier/README.md

 ### Migration Attribute

-Create a "MigrationAttribute" class in your migration assembly.
-This attribute should have a "version" integer property on it which DbTransmogrifier will use to determine the version of each migration.
-See the SampleMigrations project for a detailed example.
+Create a **MigrationAttribute** class in your migration assembly.
+This attribute should have a **Version** integer property on it which DbTransmogrifier will use to determine the version of each migration.
+See the *SampleMigrations* project for a detailed example.

 ### IMigration Interface

-DbTransmogrifier looks for an IMigration interface with two methods each returning an IEnumerable<string>.
-One method should be called "Up()" and the other "Down()".
+DbTransmogrifier looks for an **IMigration** interface with two methods each returning an IEnumerable<string>.
+One method should be called *Up()* and the other *Down()*.
 See the SampleMigrations project for a detailed example.

 Possible Plans for the Future
 -----------------------------